zolduoarrati/Jupyter/Testing/README.md

 # Jupyter
-This repo was created for testing git clone
+This repo was created to test git clone